For urgent consular assistance call

 Palau can experience severe weather and tropical storms.

-If a tropical storm or natural disaster is approaching:
+If a tropical storm is approaching:

 If there's a tropical storm: